ngerakines/ngerakines.me/_posts/2012-11-29-dont-break-the-chain-1-0-0-release.markdown

 ---
 My first Windows 8 Store App is out!

-> *Don’t Break The Chain* is a personal productivity tool that helps you work toward your goals by tracking your streaks of activity toward your goals.
+> *Don't Break The Chain* is a personal productivity tool that helps you work toward your goals by tracking your streaks of activity toward your goals.
 With it, you can mark each day that you accomplish a task toward your goal (like reading more or going to the gym) and as you do so, you build up streaks and activity.

 [View In Store][1]